Republican Jewish Coalition: Barack Obama presidency

 The RJC was highly critical of the Obama administration's policies.
 The group questioned Obama's relationship with Zbigniew Brzezinski, Samantha Power, and Chas Freeman, whom it believes to "possess strong anti-Israel biases that are well documented".
-The RJC has also attacked Hillary Clinton for having made remarks regarding the United States putting more pressure on Israel.
+The RJC has also criticized Hillary Clinton for having made remarks regarding the United States putting more pressure on Israel.
 These arguments received attention and were significantly challenged by the National Jewish Democratic Council.

 In the 2012 United States presidential election, casino owner and political contributor Sheldon Adelson supported the RJC in a campaign to win over Jewish voters in battleground states.